Solar water heating: Swimming pools

 Floating pool covering systems and separate STCs are used for pool heating.

 Pool covering systems, whether solid sheets or floating disks, act as insulation and reduce heat loss.
 Much heat loss occurs through evaporation, and using a cover slows evaporation.

-STCs for nonpotable pool water use are often made of plastic.
 Pool water is mildly corrosive due to chlorine.
+STCs for nonpotable pool water use are often made of plastic to resist corrosion.
 Water is circulated through the panels using the existing pool filter or supplemental pump.
 In mild environments, unglazed plastic collectors are more efficient as a direct system.
 In cold or windy environments evacuated tubes or flat plates in an indirect configuration are used in conjunction with a heat exchanger.
 This reduces corrosion.
 A fairly simple differential temperature controller is used to direct the water to the panels or heat exchanger either by turning a valve or operating the pump.
 Once the pool water has reached the required temperature, a diverter valve is used to return water directly to the pool without heating.
 Many systems are configured as drainback systems where the water drains into the pool when the water pump is switched off.

 The collector panels are usually mounted on a nearby roof, or ground-mounted on a tilted rack.
 Due to the low temperature difference between the air and the water, the panels are often formed collectors or unglazed flat plate collectors.
 A simple rule-of-thumb for the required panel area needed is 50% of the pool's surface area.
 This is for areas where pools are used in the summer season only.
 Adding solar collectors to a conventional outdoor pool, in a cold climate, can typically extend the pool's comfortable usage by months and more if an insulating pool cover is used.
 When sized at 100% coverage most solar hot water systems are capable of heating a pool anywhere from as little as 4 °C for a wind-exposed pool, to as much as 10 °C for a wind-sheltered pool covered consistently with a solar pool blanket.

 An active solar energy system analysis program may be used to optimize the solar pool heating system before it is built.